 5. Finding Music No One Else Has And Being Original

-These days accessing music is easy, which means everybody can have the same songs.
+These days, accessing music is easy, which means everybody can have the same songs.
 There is no such thing as a rare mp3 song, unlike vinyl where there are plenty of rare releases, some, where only 1-3 copies of a record were pressed and you had to trek to outer Mongolia just to purchase it.
-MP3s don't require going into a record shop basement and plowing away through boxes and boxes of records that aren't in any order of genre, looking to find gems that will separate you from other DJs.
-As a DJ, your selection should say something about you to help make your name, but unfortunately, the music these days is industry controlled to a point, that a) variety and originality is oppressed and b) the tunes that are 'picked' to be acceptable for the mainstream, are played to death on numerous platforms.
-The mission of being unique, becomes harder and harder as any tune you play can probably be shazamed and downloaded in 120 seconds flat.
+MP3s don't require going into a record shop basement and plowing away through boxes and boxes of records that aren't in any order of genre.
+We did/do this to find gems that will separate us from other DJs and as a DJ, your selection should say something about you to help make your name.
+Circa 2020 music these days is industry controlled to a point, that a) variety and originality is oppressed and b) the tunes that are 'picked' to be acceptable for the mainstream are played to death.
+The mission of being unique, becomes harder and harder as any tune you play can probably be Shazamed and downloaded in 120 seconds flat.

 All of these elements have made my additional laptop DJing easier to assimilate into, I can maintain the same principles and still deliver my 'sonic message' but if I had started with laptop djing first, then tried to get into vinyl - I may have given up as the record player and vinyl in concert, require much more of you physically and mentally.

 I'll be supporting, Marcos Valle and also playing 2 dates in collaboration with the Prudential Bluesfest gigs all taking place at Brooklyn Bowl London.
 See you there!

 UPDATE...Update...I'll also be supporting the We Funk Radio team for their London visit during their European tour.